 At a glance, the words component and composite seem similar but they’re quite different.
 It’s important to understand the difference between the two or you risk buying the wrong cables.
-Composite cables, the ones we have been talking about, come with three color-coded cables, red, white, and yellow.
+Composite cables, the ones we have been talking about, come with three colour-coded cables, red, white, and yellow.
 They’re designed to carry video and audio signals.

-The component video also uses three color-coded cables; green, blue, and red, but the main difference is these cables can only carry over video signals.
+The component video also uses three colour-coded cables; green, blue, and red, but the main difference is these cables can only carry over video signals.
 Essentially, it splits the video signal into three separate entry points.

 It’s like if you were to split the previous yellow cable into three separate cables.
-Each of these cables sends a different video signal, for instance, the green one carries the brightness, and the blue and red are for their respective colors.
+Each of these cables sends a different video signal, for instance, the green one carries the brightness, and the blue and red are for their respective colours.

 The advantage of component video is it can support higher resolutions because the video signals aren’t jam-packed into one cable, but rather separated into three.

 The downside; to get the audio working you might need to use two RCA audio cables while leaving the yellow one unplugged.
-Both cable types use an analog signal, so you’ll need a powered-converter to convert the signals into digital for HDMI.
+Both cable types use an analogue signal, so you’ll need a powered-converter to convert the signals into digital for HDMI.

 How to Connect Old Gaming Consoles to HDMI-only Displays?